itzelvazsan/itzelvazsan.github.io/content/teaching/research/index.md

 ---
-title: Learn Research Methodology. the easy way
+title: Learn Research Methodology: The Easy Way
 summary: Easily learn how to create a question and answer it!
 date: 2025-05-01
-type: docs
+type: teaching
 math: false
 tags:
   - Applied Research